Why You Shouldn’t Be Nervous About Public Speaking

 Building Confidence Before You Start

 To begin with you will be playing a trick on yourself, convincing yourself that you are not nervous and that you are excited.
 The trick is to ensure that you have your adrenaline under control, thinking positively and enjoying the thought of you going to speak in front of a group of people.
-Taking a public speaking course can help you build this confidence and learn practical techniques.
+Taking a public speaking course or reading about how to overcome your fear of public speaking can help you build confidence and learn practical techniques..
 When it comes to the moment you are introduced, you will exude confidence and have the aura of someone who is comfortable and wants to be stood where you are stood.
 In turn this gives the audience confidence, makes them feel comfortable and relaxed and creates a sense of calm.
 This way they are fully attentive and engaged while you are fully engaging.

 Train Your Brain to Stay Calm Before You Speak